sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 It's worth a trip after your first paycheque.
 * Pizza Hut is not as fancy in the US.
 It will blow your coworkers' minds if you tell them that Pizza Hut is a sit down restaurant with waiters
+* If you want to get a second hand bike, there is a place in Burlingame operated by a very nice man named Alan Gorman that's pretty good.
+Search "Alan Gorman Bicycle Specialist" on Yelp.

 #### Activities